awsdocs/aws-control-tower-guide/doc_source/nested-ous.md

 In certain situations, drift can prevent the registration of nested OUs\.

 **Expectations for drift and nested OUs**
-+ You can enable guardrails on OUs with drifted parents, but not on drifted OUs directly\.
++ You can enable controls on OUs with drifted parents, but not on drifted OUs directly\.
-+ You are allowed to enable detective guardrails under a drifted OU, as long as it’s not a top\-level drifted OU\.
++ You are allowed to enable detective controls under a drifted OU, as long as it’s not a top\-level drifted OU\.
-+ Mandatory guardrails are enabled on top\-level OUs only\.
-Mandatory guardrails are skipped when you register a nested OU\.
++ Mandatory controls are enabled on top\-level OUs only\.
+Mandatory controls are skipped when you register a nested OU\.
-+ One mandatory guardrail protects AWS Config resources; therefore, that guardrail must be in a non\-drifted state to register nested OUs\.
++ One mandatory control protects AWS Config resources; therefore, that control must be in a non\-drifted state to register nested OUs\.
 If drifted, AWS Control Tower blocks registration of nested OUs\.
-+ If the top\-level OU is in drift, the guardrail that protects AWS Config resources may be in drift\.
-In this situation, AWS Control Tower blocks any action that requires creation or update of AWS Config resources, including application of detective guardrails\.
++ If the top\-level OU is in drift, the control that protects AWS Config resources may be in drift\.
+In this situation, AWS Control Tower blocks any action that requires creation or update of AWS Config resources, including application of detective controls\.

-## Nested OUs and guardrails<a name="nested-ous-and-guardrails"></a>
+## Nested OUs and controls<a name="nested-ous-and-controls"></a>

-When you enable a guardrail on a registered OU, preventive and detective guardrails have different behaviors\.
+When you enable a control on a registered OU, preventive and detective controls have different behaviors\.

-**Preventive guardrails**
+**Preventive controls**
-+ Preventive guardrails are enforced on nested OUs\.
++ Preventive controls are enforced on nested OUs\.
-+ Mandatory preventive guardrails are enforced on all accounts under the OU and its nested OUs\.
++ Mandatory preventive controls are enforced on all accounts under the OU and its nested OUs\.
-+ Preventive guardrails affect all accounts and OUs nested under the target OU, even if those accounts and OUs are not registered\.
++ Preventive controls affect all accounts and OUs nested under the target OU, even if those accounts and OUs are not registered\.

-**Detective guardrails**
+**Detective controls**
-+ Nested OUs do not inherit detective guardrails automatically; these must be enabled separately\.
++ Nested OUs do not inherit detective controls automatically; these must be enabled separately\.
-+ Detective guardrails are deployed only to registered accounts in your landing zone’s operating Regions\.
++ Detective controls are deployed only to registered accounts in your landing zone’s operating Regions\.

-**Enabled guardrail states and inheritance**
+**Enabled control states and inheritance**

- You can view inherited guardrails for each OU, on the **OU details** page\.
+ You can view inherited controls for each OU, on the **OU details** page\.

 **Tip**
-You can make use of guardrail inheritance to help stay within an OU's SCP quota\.
-For example, you can enable a guardrail at the top\-level OU of an OU hierarchy, instead of enabling directly for a nested OU\.
+You can make use of control inheritance to help stay within an OU's SCP quota\.
+For example, you can enable a control at the top\-level OU of an OU hierarchy, instead of enabling directly for a nested OU\.

 **Inherited status**
-+ The status **Inherited** indicates that the guardrail is enabled by inheritance only, and it has not been applied directly to the OU\.
++ The status **Inherited** indicates that the control is enabled by inheritance only, and it has not been applied directly to the OU\.
-+ The status **Enabled** means the guardrail is enforced on this OU, regardless of its state on  other OUs\.
++ The status **Enabled** means the control is enforced on this OU, regardless of its state on  other OUs\.
-+ The status **Failed** means the guardrail is not enforced on this OU, regardless of its state on  other OUs\.
++ The status **Failed** means the control is not enforced on this OU, regardless of its state on  other OUs\.

 **Note**
-The status **Inherited** indicates that the guardrail was applied to an OU higher in the tree, and it is enforced on this OU, but it was not added directly to this OU\.
+The status **Inherited** indicates that the control was applied to an OU higher in the tree, and it is enforced on this OU, but it was not added directly to this OU\.

 **If your landing zone is not the current version**
- Each row in the **Enabled guardrails** table represents one enabled guardrail on one, individual OU\.
+ Each row in the **Enabled controls** table represents one enabled control on one, individual OU\.

 ## Nested OUs and the root<a name="nested-ous-and-root"></a>